neurocoglab/opends-project/README.md

 * The results directory (for storing summary data, statistical results, figures, etc.)
 * Specific parameters defining the processing and analyses

-See [this Google doc](https://tinyurl.com/rlbycqc) for a detailed list of the parameters used by opends-matlab:
+See [this Google doc](https://tinyurl.com/rlbycqc) for a detailed list of the parameters used by opends-matlab.